foundry-rs/book/src/forge/gas-snapshots.md

 To generate the gas snapshot, run [`forge snapshot`](../reference/forge/forge-snapshot.md).

-This will generate a file called `.gas-snapshot` by default with all your tests (not including fuzz tests) and their respective gas usage.
+This will generate a file called `.gas-snapshot` by default with all your tests and their respective gas usage.

 ```ignore
 $ forge snapshot